cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/redeployment-hook.md

 Redeployment hooks allow you to achieve continuous deployment by deploying your application whenever you push a change to your Git repository or when your continuous integration pipeline builds successfully.

+Cloud 66 offers several methods for achieving continuous integration.
+Please read our continuous integration guide to compare and select the ideal method to suit your requirements.

 ## Accessing redeployment hooks

 A unique redeployment hook URL is automatically generated for each Cloud 66 application.
 To access it: